opswareauto/.github/profile/README.md

 # OpsWare Automation

-A repository intended to share automation approaches and available by invitation.
+An organisation intended to share automation approaches and available by invitation.